 Get all my favorite Spice Guy Rubs here!

-Can you get crispy skin on wings on a pellet grill?
+Can you get crispy skin on pellet grilled chicken wings?

 Kind of.

 But it takes some work, and a caveat.
-If you are looking for “crispy” as in the same kind of cripsy you get with deep fried wings, you’re going to be disappointed and should skip right to the Smoked and Fried method.
+If you are looking for “crispy” as in the same kind of cripsy you get with deep-fried wings, you will be disappointed and should skip right to the Smoked and Fried method.

 Baking Powder/Cornstarch Method